ContainerSolutions/externalsecret-operator/README.md

 ### Disclaimer

-This project is still maintained, but we are trying to concentrate afforts on this new colaboration:
+This project will not be maintained anymore, and we are trying to concentrate afforts on this new colaboration:

 [external-secrets/external-secrets](https://github.com/external-secrets/external-secrets)